Augustana (South Dakota) Vikings: Women's Basketball

 The 2012–13 women's basketball team played at San Antonio in the NCAA Division II Elite Eight.

 The Vikings have appeared in the NCAA Division II Tournament 15 times.
 Their combined record is 12–15.

 The Sanford Pentagon and the Elmen Center serve as the home court for the men's and women's basketball teams.

 Baseball

 The 2018 Augustana baseball team won the NCAA Division II College World Series, defeating Columbus State 3–2 in the final.
 They finished the year 52–9, a school record.

 Ice Hockey

-On October 5, 2021 Augustana University announced that it will add men's ice hockey starting in the fall of 2023.
-The team will compete at the NCAA Division I level in the CCHA.
-The announcement was made at the groundbreaking ceremony for Midco Arena which will serve as the team's home.
+On October 5, 2021, Augustana University announced plans to add men's ice hockey starting in the fall of 2023.
+The team competes at the NCAA Division I level in the CCHA.
+The announcement was made at the groundbreaking ceremony for Midco Arena which will serves as the team's home.
+The Vikings are coached by Garrett Raboin.